-A cozy warren of shops, offices and wine tasting rooms, a stroll down Vine Alley presents an inviting detour on the south side of the historic Sonoma Plaza.
+A cozy warren of shops, offices, and wine tasting rooms, Vine Alley presents an inviting detour on the south side of the historic Sonoma Plaza.

-Also called Sonoma Court Shops, the alleyway evokes a European feel with its fountain, pastel pink stucco walls and tiled walkway.
-Look for the tasting room signs and the little Bacchus statue on East Napa Street, pass under greenery-fringed archways and begin exploring—you can even make a round trip if you can wend your way down one of the narrow passageways that lead back to the street!
+Also called Sonoma Court Shops, the alleyway evokes a European feel with its fountain, pastel pink stucco walls, and tiled walkway.
+Look for the tasting room signs and the little Bacchus statue at 27 E. Napa St., then pass under the greenery-fringed archways and begin exploring.
+You can make it a round trip by following the narrow passageways that lead back to the street.

-If you’ve enjoyed wandering this way before, check back in, as much is new lately even in this seemingly sleepy little courtyard.
+If you’ve enjoyed wandering this way before, check back in, as there is much that is new lately in this seemingly sleepy little courtyard.

-One of the most recent additions, opened in June 2016, stylish Fulcrum plays to the Pinot Noir set.
+One of the more recent additions, stylish Fulcrum plays to the Pinot Noir set.
 At the bar or at café tables, explore plushly fruited Pinot from top Sonoma County vineyards like Gap’s Crown.

 For five decades, the Chappellet family has been crafting world-class wines from fruit cultivated on the steep, rocky slopes of Napa Valley’s renowned Pritchard Hill.
-They recently acquired the Sonoma-Loeb brand.
-The acquisition included the Sonoma tasting room in the alley near the fountain.
-The tasting room now features an exclusive series of cool climate Sonoma County wines, including Pinot Noir and Chardonnay.
+They recently acquired the Sonoma-Loeb brand, which includes a Vine Alley tasting room near the fountain.
+Taste cool climate Sonoma County wines, including Pinot Noir and Chardonnay.

 Tucked into an alcove around the corner, intrepid visitors will find cool-climate Syrah made by a Scotsman with a love for the wines of the northern Rhone.
 Steve Law takes a democratic vote of his wine club members to finalize his “Drouthy Neebors,” or “thirsty neighbors,” blend.

-Double back and find the sign plate, a few doors to the south, on East Napa Street, if you get lost in the twists and turns at the end of Vine Alley.
-But Westwood is a tasting room with a sense of place, indeed: the wines are sourced from their own Annadel Gap vineyard, situated at the north end of Sonoma Valley.
+IThis is a tasting room with a sense of place, indeed: the wines are sourced from their own Annadel Gap vineyard, situated at the north end of Sonoma Valley.
 Instead of a walk-up bar, expect an informative, guided tasting with table or sofa seating.
-Syrah, Pinot Noir and rare Counoise.
+Syrah, Pinot Noir, and rare Counoise.